linjing-lab/porgo/README.md

 Storn, R and Price, K, Differential Evolution - a Simple and Efficient Heuristic for Global Optimization over Continuous Spaces, Journal of Global Optimization, 1997, 11, 341 - 359.

+## eda

+Estimation of Distribution Algorithm for Binary Optimization with PyTorch.

+EDA method of [examples/eda/eda.py](./examples/eda/eda.py) is an algorithm for binary optimization, which used in maximize problems.

 ## LICENSE

 [MIT LICENSE](./LICENSE)